Below is a list of the more Frequently Asked Questions pre and post cochlear implants kindly provided to us by Cochlear®

 How can I get the best results from my phone use?

-Use other mobile phone and audio accessories
+Use a smartphone and audio accessories

 What should I look for when choosing a phone?